tulaneadam/setup-dev-env/readme.md

 B.  To install and run on Windows:
 1. Open/run powershell terminal as admin(right click powershell, choose run as admin).
 2.  paste and run:

-Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1')) choco install nodejs choco install mongodb choco install git.install choco install vscode
+Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://get.scoop.sh')
+scoop install nodejs
+scoop install git
+scoop install mongodb

 C. To install and run as npm module(Linux/Mac only):
 1. Create a new folder in desktop.